9 Best Asian Boys’ Love (BL) Dramas That Define the Genre

 Pride of pride

 The BL movement is taking over the world—specifically, Asian BL.
-In case you didn’t know, BL stands for Boys’ Love, which is a genre that explores the romantic relationship between two men.
-It has its roots in the Japanese yaoi manga genre which is more sexual in nature.
-The BL genre has since moved away from this hypersexualised depiction of male relationships and has evolved over the years to produce a plethora of LGBT-friendly storylines that range from university life to the workplace.
+In case you didn’t know, BL stands for Boys’ Love, a genre that explores romantic relationships between two men.
+It has its roots in the Japanese yaoi manga genre, which is historically more sexual in nature.
+The BL genre has since evolved from this hypersexualised depiction of male relationships to produce a plethora of LGBT-friendly storylines that range from university life to the workplace.

 The appeal and success of the BL genre have also catapulted many actors into international stardom.
-If you’re wondering why you’re seeing Bright Vicharawit and Win Metawin everywhere recently, it’s because of the BL drama they starred in that gained them millions of fans!
-For Pride Month, we’ve gleaned the best Asian BL series that every lover of the genre has raved about and are perfect for those newly acquainted with BL.
+If you’re wondering why celebrities such as Bright Vicharawit and Win Metawin are everywhere, it’s because the BL series they debuted in gained them millions of fans!
+For Pride Month, we glean the best Asian BL series raved by fans and are perfect for those wanting to start their Boys’ Love journey.

 2Gether The Series

 We can’t start the list without mentioning the BL series that captured hearts all over the world first!
 Featuring Bright Vicharawit and Win Metawin as the star couple, 2Gether The Series was an instant hit when it was released in 2020 and is largely responsible for making the BL genre go mainstream.
 It’s based on the hugely popular Thai comic of the same name.
-The first episode on YouTube alone has a staggering 82 million views and Vachwarit and Metawin became (and still are) Thailand’s It-boys.
-It has even spawned two sequels and a movie!
+The first episode on YouTube alone has a staggering 82 million views, and Vachwarit and Metawin became (and still are) Thailand’s It-boys.
+The beloved series has even spawned two sequels and a movie!

 Bad Buddy

-The series follows two neighbours Pat and Pran who grew up with parents that hated each other.
-All their lives, the two have been pitted against each other as rivals and naturally, they developed an intense dislike for the other.
-At university, their respective departments are always at constant war (do you see a trend here?).
-Away from their families and their looming hatred over their heads, the two students actually find out that they get along.
+The series follows two neighbours, Pat and Pran, whose parents have a long-standing feud with each other.
+All their lives, the two have been pitted against each other as rivals, and naturally, they developed an intense dislike for each other.
+At university, their respective departments are also always at constant war (do you see a trend here?).
+But away from their families and their feud looming over their heads, the two students find out that they actually get along.
 With a budding friendship and blossoming feelings forming, can this star-crossed couple overcome the odds stacked against them?

 I Told Sunset About You

 Our personal favourite Thai BL drama has to be 2020’s I Told Sunset About You.
 Starring PP Krit and Billkin, the two first garnered popularity by starring as a side couple in a medical drama, and fans eagerly anticipated the pair’s first lead roles together in a Boys Love drama.
 From the get-go, I Told Sunset About You stands out from other BL productions in its cinematography and scriptwriting.
-From its orange-tinged colour grading and atmospheric shots to heart-rending dialogue, the show gained critical acclaim, showing its impressive calibre in the BL genre.
-PP Krit and Billkin are also BFFs in real life, making the chemistry between the two stars palpable and naturally bleed through the screen.
+From its orange-tinged colour grading and atmospheric shots to heart-rending dialogue, the show gained critical acclaim, showing its impressive calibre in the BL genre with its production quality.
+PP Krit and Billkin are also BFFs in real life, making the chemistry between the two leads palpable and naturally bleed through the screen.

 The series tells a tender coming-of-age story between two childhood best friends turned rivals, Teh and Oh-aew.
 Preparing for their university admissions in the same field of Communication Arts, the two meet in a Chinese language class.
 It isn’t long before their reunion awakens complicated feelings between the two.
 If you’re looking for a BL with impressive depth of character and blossoming young love set against the majestic backdrop of Phuket beaches, this is one to add to your watchlist.